Due Diligence

 There are two directions adjustments can go:

 - Add-backs increase EBITDA.
-These are expenses in the books that will not recur or are not truly business expenses.
+These are expenses in the books that will not recur or are not truly business expenses. - Downward adjustments decrease EBITDA.
+These are revenues that will not recur or expenses that are understated.

 A good QoE report has both.
 If every single adjustment goes in the seller's favor, that is a red flag, not a good sign.